 Make sure your submission has your contact information (name, address, phone number, email) on the attached (brief) cover letter ONLY.
 Please do NOT have any identifying information on any page of your submission except the cover page!
 PLEASE keep bio to 150 words or less!
 We also really (really!) appreciate those folks who type the titles of their poems, separated by commas, in the Title box.

-Currently open by invitation only.
-That said, we look for strong imagery and are particularly interested in flash right now.
+Currently open by invitation only, except during our reading periods of March & October.
+That said, we look for strong “poetic” imagery and are particularly interested in flash right now.
 But the most important thing is that it needs to be based more on truth than experimentation for experimentation’s sake.
 It can be light or it can be serious, but it must reflect life, with some fundamental human idea.
 Fiction should be organic and natural, and accept its premise (whatever it may be) without a wink or a nod.
 We’re currently looking for works that thrum on all cylinders and that are confident in a unique way.
 We’re interested in solid stories with weight, regardless of length.
 Our most compelling stories are nominated for the Pushcart Prize, Best of the Web, Best American Fiction, and similar honors.

 We are now accepting full length book reviews of other people’s books through Submittable.
 If you have a review of a published book (within the last year) or forthcoming, send us the review.
+We do not reprint review and we do not accept reviews of one’s own book!
 You cannot be both the writer of the book and the reviewer.
-If you want to write a review on a book, send an email to bluelyrareview at gmail dot com and we can get the book to you for FREE.
 Look online for the format on our site to get an idea of the preferred format.
 We want you to quote the writer.
 We want to feel the words and we want you to make us want to go out and buy the book.
 It should be in third person please.
 Please be honest but not rude or offensive.
 We love small presses and independent presses.
 We love poetry, flash fiction, and creative nonfiction.
 Any subject, except we do not want horror, fantasy, science fiction, pornography, or any book that may alienate or offend a group of people.

 If you would like to submit artwork, we would love to post it!
 Please send us a query with a link to your personal website or even better would be to send 3-4 low resolution jpgs of your work.
-Send art queries to bluelyrareview<at>gmail<dot>com and put your name and art in subject line (Silverman – art).
 Make sure your submission has your contact information (name, address, phone number, email) either on the document or in an attached (brief) cover letter.
 Please do not hesitate to send a link as we can easily link your work to more of your work online!
 You can also send your submissions to Submittable for art but we prefer your artistic images sent directly to the email account.
 While we tend to not like collages and mixed media as much, we do love photographs and paintings.
 We are open to any form, any theme, so long as it is not gruesome, offensive or erotic (use your judgment!).
 For more on what we like, look at past issues and check out my Pinterests!